SvenVD/rpisurv/README.md

 See [RELEASE_NOTES](https://github.com/SvenVD/rpisurv/blob/master/RELEASE_NOTES.md)

 ## Goal
-Rpisurv is designed to be simple to use (no need to fiddle with coordinates or detailed layout configs) and to be able to run unattended for long periods of time.
+Rpisurv is designed to be simple to use (no need to fiddle with coordinates or detailed layout configs, although you [can](https://gist.github.com/SvenVD/0cb1a40261b7c7f2d4cffac24dc9181d) if you really want) and to be able to run unattended for long periods of time.
 Therefore watchdogs and autohealing logic have been implemented.
 Version 2 adds functionality to define multiple screens which can be cycled between.

 ## Description